The Top Restaurants to try in Greenville SC

 Greenville has become the foodie haven of the Southeast.
 Tourists flock here to indulge in Southern style BBQ, traditional cathead biscuits, as well as all sorts of international cuisine.
 The city really is giving nearby foodie hotspots like Asheville and Charleston some intense competition.
 The quaint downtown region is lined with over 100 unique dining options, so you will never run out of new options during your visit.
-Below are a few hotspots in each dining category to check out.
+Below are a few of the best restaurants in Greenville to check out!

 Best breakfast: Stax Omega Diner

 This delicious homestyle diner serves up the best breakfast in town.
 In fact, Southern Living Magazine even rated it one of the top 15 diners in the South.
 At Stax, you will find your standard gigantic diner menu, filled to the brim with hearty choices to fill up on before you explore the great outdoors.
 You really cannot go wrong with a delicious skillet, a plate of specialty pancakes (try the Ghirardelli chocolate chip), or a fluffy plate of French Toast.
 Their home fries are definitely the best!
 The house coffee is pretty decent as well (and unlimited) so no need to hit the Starbucks.

 Oh, and breakfast is not the only time to visit.
 Check out the wonderful vegetable plate for lunch where you will get to pick and choose 4 sides, served with cornbread and a fresh loaf of hot bread.